36 of The Best Things to Do in NYC

 Visit The Highline

 The Highline is a park that is built on top of an old railway.
 It sits 30 feet above the street and has unique views of the city and river.
-It’s the perfect place to bring a picnic and people watch.
-Also, you can visit Chelsea Market which has multiple dining options to conjure up food for your picnic!
+It’s the perfect place to bring a picnic and people watch and the best part is?
+It’s completely free to visit.
+Finally, you can visit Chelsea Market which has multiple dining options to conjure up food for your picnic!

 Head to Chinatown for Dumplings